 More useful reading:

-- 10 Useful Tips To Make New Friends (universal tips on how to foster new friendships)
+- 10 Useful Tips To Make New Friends — Tips to foster new friendships

-- How to Have More Best Friends in Your Life (handy guide for after you find a circle of like-minded friends)
+- How to Have More Best Friends in Your Life — Handy guide after you find a circle of like-minded friends

 Image: Question mark